-Image Credit: Kenn W. Kiser
+Image Credit: Skeeze

 Groundhog Day is a holiday celebrated in United States and Canada on February 2nd each year.

-In weather lore, if a groundhog, also known as a woodchuck, or marmot emerges from its burrow on this day and fails to see its shadow because the weather is cloudy, winter will soon end.
+In weather lore, if a groundhog, also known as a woodchuck or marmot, emerges from its burrow on this day and fails to see its shadow because the weather is cloudy, winter will soon end.
 If on the other hand, it is sunny and the groundhog sees its shadow, the groundhog will supposedly retreat into its burrow, and winter will continue for 6 more weeks.

 Since the release of the movie Groundhog Day, starring Bill Murray and Andie McDowell, the expression has come to mean a situation where the same events seem to happen over and over again.